 The Gap Between Predestination and Justification

-Ah, but the question arises: is there not some uncertainty whether those whom he predestined will actually be justified since justification is enjoyed by faith and faith is an act of the human will?
+But the question arises: Is there not some uncertainty whether those whom he predestined will actually be justified since justification is enjoyed by faith and faith is an act of the human will?
 Do not some contingency and some uncertainty come in here?
-The answer, of course, is NO!
-For God himself has undertaken to close the gap of uncertainty between predestination and justification by his own infallible and effectual CALL.
-"Those whom he predestined he also called, and those whom he called he also justified."
+The answer, of course, is no!
+For God himself has undertaken to close the gap of uncertainty between predestination and justification by his own infallible and effectual call.
+“Those whom he predestined he also called, and those whom he called he also justified.”

 Waking Up the Sleeping Guards